beca-g/CV/README.md

 ### Thrives under pressure

-When the dust from the pandemic settled and work started to go back to normal I was brought back from being on furlough alongside my manager.
+When the dust from the pandemic settled and business at Misfit Fashion started to pick up again, I returned after being on furlough, alongside my manager.
 We went from a seven-person team to just two.
-Despite the heavy workload and pressure we successfully maintained all accounts, while my manager handled the mess that had COVID left behind I picked up all new business, producing up to 350,000 garments a week - just 30% less than pre-pandemic.
+Despite the heavy workload and pressure we successfully maintained all accounts.
+I took control of all new business, producing up to 350,000 garments a week - just 30% less than pre-pandemic.
+My positive, can-do attitude paired with my strong organisational and time management allowed me to excel at handling this large, stressful workload alone.
-I not only handled my larger more stressful workload I excelled at it, my can-do and positive attitude to get the job done teamed with my strong organisation and time management skills play a key part.

 ### Communication and Teamwork